Attica Prison riot: Background

-The initial uprising
+Initial uprising

 On Wednesday, September 8, 1971, two inmates fought during their recreation break, and a correctional officer came up to intervene.
 One inmate had already left the area, but the officer demanded the remaining inmate return to his cell, and in the ensuing argument the inmate hit the officer.
 Other inmates and guards joined the commotion, and another inmate also hit the same officer, Lt.
 Richard Maroney, but before the violence could intensify, Lieutenant Robert Curtiss moved to deescalate the situation.
-Later that evening, warden Vincent Mancusi ordered the two inmates, Leroy Dewer and Ray Lamorie, involved in the altercation to be taken to solitary confinement, but when the officers arrived at 5 Company to take the inmates away, other prisoners resisted.
+Later that evening, warden Vincent Mancusi ordered the two inmates involved in the altercation, Leroy Dewer and Ray Lamorie, to be taken to solitary confinement, but when the officers arrived at 5 Company to take the inmates away, other prisoners resisted.
 The other inmates in 5 Company shouted and threw things at the guards and one inmate, William Ortiz, hit an officer, Tom Boyle, with a can of soup, resulting in him being assigned to "keep lock", or confinement to his cell.

 The morning of Thursday, September 9, 1971, prisoners of 5 Company were still upset and demanded that officers tell them what would become of Ortiz.
 Officer Gordon Kelsey told them he did not know and tried to continue the routine.
 As inmates headed to breakfast, some managed to open Ortiz's cell door and he left with them to the mess hall.
-When the command staff found out what had occurred, they decided to return all of the men of 5 Company to their cells after breakfast.
-But they did not inform all the correctional officers, and when officers led inmates out toward the recreation area after breakfast, both officers and inmates were surprised to find the doors locked.
+When the command staff found out what had occurred, they decided to return all of the men of 5 Company to their cells after breakfast but they did not inform all the correctional officers, and when officers led inmates out toward the recreation area after breakfast, both officers and inmates were surprised to find the doors locked.
 The inmates believed they were about to be punished and a melee broke out, which resulted in chaos as some inmates attacked the guards and others tried to flee.
 The chaos spread to other nearby companies of inmates, and the uprising began.
 During this stage, several guards and inmates were injured.
 Officer William Quinn would die in the hospital two days later of injuries sustained during the initial riot.

 By noon on September 9, correctional officers and police controlled about half the prison and its inmates, while 1,281 of Attica's approximately 2,200 inmates controlled the other half, including D-yard, two tunnels, and the central control room, referred to as "Times Square".
 Inmates held 42 officers and civilian employees as hostages.